 2. What gives employers this latitude?

 Most nonunion companies have relatively wide scope to create such requirements largely because employment relationships are presumed to be “at-will” in nearly every state.
 Companies can fire at-will workers for any legal reason, which could include refusal to comply with a vaccine mandate.
 In addition, employers have a legal duty to provide a safe and healthy workplace.
 Even before the pandemic, many health-care facilities required workers to get inoculated against certain diseases, sometimes in response to state provisions.
-Delta’s plan uses employers’ authority to use incentives as part of workplace wellness plans.
+Delta’s

 3. How can the government order employers to mandate vaccination?

 Biden directed the Department of Labor’s Occupational Safety and Health Administration to develop an emergency regulation ordering companies with 100 or more employees to require staff to be vaccinated or tested weekly.
 The workers will receive time off to get inoculated.
 Federal law allows OSHA to skip the full administrative process and issue emergency regulations if they’re necessary to protect workers from grave threats.
 Such rules last for six months.
 The agency will have to explain the standard, its justifications, its costs, and how it would be enforced, which could take weeks.
 Once OSHA issues the regulation, it will likely give employers some time to comply.

 4. Why is full FDA approval for a vaccine important?

 Rules related to the FDA’s sped-up procedure for authorizing the Covid vaccines amid a public health emergency state that individuals have the option to refuse the shots.
 That gave some workers an avenue to sue over vaccine mandates as long as the